brandingbrand/flagship/docs/src/pages/en/faq.md

 #### How does this help me?

-`Flagship Kernel` provides you a typed configuration with idempotent native code generation.
+`Flagship Code` provides you a typed configuration with idempotent native code generation.
 This is important for scalability, managing third-party dependencies, managing build configurations, managing runtime configurations and staying up to date with the latest stable release of React Native.

 #### React Native Support Version?